Amazon nearly breaks even on Fire's cost - iSuppli

-Amazon.com Inc almost breaks even on every Kindle Fire tablet it makes and sells, IHS iSuppli estimated on Friday, underscoring the aggressiveness with which it tried to rein in the cost of a device that spearheads its foray into the tablet market.
+Nov 18 Amazon.com Inc (AMZN.O) almost breaks even on every Kindle Fire tablet it makes and sells, IHS iSuppli estimated on Friday, underscoring the aggressiveness with which it tried to rein in the cost of a device that spearheads its foray into the tablet market.

-The $199 (126 pound) Fire retails for less than half Apple Inc's cheapest iPad and is intended to be a "vending machine" for the music, videos and books it sells online.
+The $199 Fire retails for less than half Apple Inc's (AAPL.O) cheapest iPad and is intended to be a "vending machine" for the music, videos and books it sells online.

 The bill of materials, or total cost of components, adds up to $185.60.
 Once assembly and manufacturing is factored in, the cost of cranking out a Fire rises to $201.70, IHS iSuppli estimated.